alexshires/minkowski/notes/references.md

 ## minkowski theory

-* what will we program?
+* statistics of spots after a cut-off

 ## papers